Smiling Man

 Routine Check-Ups

-In addition, patients should visit a dentist every six months or more for a check-up and cleaning, During this appointment, we will check for signs of wear on their abutments and prosthesis.
+In addition, patients should visit a dentist every six months or more for a check-up and cleaning.
+During this appointment, we will check for signs of wear on their abutments and prosthesis.

-Emergency Dental Services Available
+Emergency Dental

 If you have damaged or knocked out a tooth, there is a chance it can be saved.
 While we can replace the missing tooth with an implant and dental crown, our dentists will do everything they can to save your natural tooth first.
 Getting dental care as soon as possible can mean the difference between saving and losing a tooth, which is why we provide a 24-hour answering service.
 Our team of specialists can advise you over the phone on how to handle a missing or damaged tooth and schedule you to see our dentist as soon as possible.
 Call us for emergency care.